cytoscape/py4cytoscape/README.md

 that each function parameter has an intended affect in the context of one or more CyREST calls.
 The payoff is confidence in ``py4cytoscape`` functions over both the immediate and long term.

+Single tests or groups of tests can be executed from the command line per the [``py4cytoscape`` Installation instructions](INSTALL.rst).

 Surprising (but true!) general rules of thumb:

 * Creating a test for a ``py4cytoscape`` function may take between 2x and 5x the effort